Meal Planning in Aged Care

 One study conducted by the British Journal of Nutrition, which looked into the nutrient content of meals in Australian aged care facilities, found that 68% of participants were either malnourished or had the potential to become malnourished (Rossi 2017).

-Older adults are known to be at a disproportionate risk of malnutrition (Rossi 2017).
+Older people are known to be at a disproportionate risk of malnutrition (Rossi 2017).
 There are many reasons for this, including:

 • Decreased food intake due to factors such as isolation and reduced ability to access food

-• Physical impairment such as disability, reduced appetite, reduced sense of taste or smell, difficulty chewing or swallowing, difficulty self-feeding and difficulty preparing food
+• Physical impairment such as disability, reduced appetite, reduced sense of taste or smell, difficulty chewing or swallowing, difficulty self-feeding or difficulty preparing food

 • Cognitive and psychological issues such as dementia, depression, anxiety, self-neglect and bereavement